SHARP-EATMAN

 Genus Paranomada - Tribe Brachynomadini

-The bees shown here were found by photographer Dan Jones in Starr County's La Puerta Tract and posted on i-Naturalist on May 2025.
+The bees shown here were found by photographer Dan Jones in Starr County's La Puerta Tract and posted on i-Naturalist in May 2025.
 His discovery marks the first public documentation of the shining paranomada (Paranomada nitida) in Texas.

 Paranomada are a small genus of cuckoo bees belonging to the somewhat obscure, under-researched bee tribe Brachynomadini.
 This tribe occurs only in the Western Hemisphere, and in North America it contains a mere three genera.